 That alone is not a problem.
 It’s been my way of surviving imposter syndrome these past few years.
 Anyone could do my job, but could they do as much?

 But in the early autumn, for the first time, I thought I had been landed something that would defeat me.
 I was left in no doubt about the consequences of failure.
-I worked 15 days straight to make sure it didn’t happen, and I don’t remember many evenings to myself over a six-week period.
+I worked 15 days straight and many late evenings over six weeks to make sure it didn’t happen.

 It’s like some sadomasochistic instinct takes over.
 When something feels impossible and all normal motivations are lost, I want to achieve it just to spite the circumstances.